soundpress/RulesOfNYC/docs/c18/index.rst

    (3) Bus stop.
 No person shall stand or park a vehicle other than an authorized bus in its assigned bus stop when any such stop has been officially designated and appropriately posted except that the operator of a vehicle may temporarily stand therein for the purpose of expeditiously receiving and discharging passengers provided such standing does not interfere with any bus about to enter or leave such stop.
 Notwithstanding the aforementioned, an authorized bus shall not park in an assigned bus stop when such stop has been officially designated and appropriately posted.

    (4) Authorized vehicles.
-Except as provided in paragraph (8) of this subdivision, where a posted sign reads "No Standing Except Authorized Vehicles" or "Authorized Vehicles Only", no vehicles, except those designated by such sign, may stand or park in that area.
+Except as provided in paragraph (8) of this subdivision, no person shall stand or park a vehicle that is not specifically authorized by a dedicated use sign defined in 34 RCNY § 4-01 and as provided in Subparagraph (i) of Paragraph (3) of Subdivision (a) of this section.

    (5) Hotel loading zone.
 No person shall stand or park a vehicle in such zone except temporarily for the purpose of and while actually engaged in receiving or discharging passengers and their personal baggage at hotels.